broidHQ/integrations/broid-wechat/README.md

 _Buttons, Location, Phone number are platform limitations._

-_Image, Video are supported as a simple message_
+_Image, Video, and Audio are supported as a simple message_.

 ## Getting started